-This section describes Angular's built-in protections against common web application vulnerabilities and attacks such as cross-site scripting attacks.
-It does not cover application-level security, such as authentication (Who is this user?) or authorization (What can this user do?).
+This page describes Angular's built-in protections against common web-application vulnerabilities and attacks such as cross-site scripting attacks.
+It doesn't cover application-level security, such as authentication (Who is this user?) and authorization (What can this user do?).

 For more information about the attacks and mitigations described below, see OWASP Guide Project.

 To report vulnerabilities in Angular itself, email us at firstname.lastname@example.org.

 For more information about how Google handles security issues, see Google's security philosophy.

 Keep current with the latest Angular library releases.
 We regularly update the Angular libraries, and these updates may fix security defects discovered in previous versions.
 Check the Angular change log for security-related updates.

 Don't modify your copy of Angular.
 Private, customized versions of Angular tend to fall behind the current version and may not include important security fixes and enhancements.
 Instead, share your Angular improvements with the community and make a pull request.